WubbGmbaa/synthbloks/README.md

+## Project to be renamed.
+Suggestions appreciated.

 # SynthBloks
 SynthBloks are modular synthesizer modules in a fun form factor.

-First-party modules can be found under [bloks](../bloks).
-Technical details about the form factor (which is also called "SynthBloks") can be found [within the documentation](../docs/FormFactor.md).
-A non-comprehensive list of third-party modules will be added to the documentation as needed.
-Submit a pull request to add modules to the list.
+### Roadmap
+Until the first release of this form factor, the standards described here are subject to change, as issues are fixed and features are added.
+As part of the process involved in designing and testing the form factor, modules will be designed based on pre-existing, open-source circuits.
+These modules will also serve a secondary purpose as a "proof of concept" to demonstrate the format, before releasing original modules.
+After the first official release of the standards described here, modules will be developed from original circuits, and hosted in their own repositories.

 ### Development
+This repository contains documentation about the standard, as well as resources for desiging modules.
+Technical details about the form factor can be found [within the documentation](../docs/FormFactor.md).
+Proof-of-concept modules were previously also held here, but have since been moved to their own repository.
 You can follow the development of this project, among many others, on [Twitch](https://www.twitch.tv/wubb_gmbaa).

 ### Legal Stuff